-The magic of selling your Subscriptions.
+The magic of selling Subscriptions.
 Spoiler: Go B2C.

 When The New York Times left AppleNews+, it taught us a great lesson: not all business models work the same for everyone.
-No matter how great, knowledgeable, successful, or prestigious, your team or product is, if the business model presents holes in it, things can go wrong.
-The market and the possible customers you can get are certainly out there.
-Still, one must learn to be strategic with how we decide to approach the growth and expansion of the business.
+No matter how great, knowledgeable, successful, or prestigious, your team or product is, if the business model contains holes, things can go wrong.
+The market and the possible customers you can acquire are certainly out there.
+Still, one must learn to be strategic with how they decide to approach the growth and expansion of the business.
 Amid the Subscription Era, as consumers, we are driven to put our money into platforms that can provide us with bulks of content made for our entertainment.
 They grant us access to a variety of content, virtually forever.
-However, as a business, this poses an excellent opportunity to rethink and reframe our operations, selling strategies, and the pros and cons that carry the possible changes and adaptations to these formats.
+However, as a business, selling subscriptions poses an excellent opportunity to rethink and reframe our operations, selling strategies, and the pros and cons that carry the possible changes and adaptations to these formats.

 Naturally, not every business is made to benefit from one single type of selling dynamic.
 Diversity is the key to success.
 Deciding whether to create subscription plans, over pushing for individual selling depends on a variety of factors, which all can have a significant impact on your business in the long run.
 However, when our company does not have to deal with intermediaries to get the products out there, the “Subscribe” option can become another essential strategy to strengthen us.
 It all depends on how we do it, where we do it and with whom we do this.
 But the key point is that we all want to reach more audiences and increase sales in ways that were previously unthinkable in our fields.
 That’s why businesses dive deep into new selling options.

 Selling streamed content through a platform can become quite a challenge sometimes.
 The robustness and diversity of options you offer will make a difference in the type of audience you attract.
 And for that, you have to get to know them.
 Luckily, with Publica we have that part covered.